huss-osman/devops-learning/06-aws/fundamentals/01-aws-introduction.md

 It helps build an understanding of how AWS services integrate together, making AWS essential for **cloud infrastructure**, **automation**, **container platforms**, **high availability**, and modern **DevOps workflows**.

----

-## AWS Introduction

-This section provides an introduction to AWS and the core concepts that form the foundation of cloud computing.
-It explores why organisations adopt cloud platforms, the benefits of cloud services, and how AWS has become one of the most widely used cloud providers in the world.

-Understanding these concepts is important before working with individual AWS services, as they provide the context needed to understand how cloud infrastructure, scalability, and modern application deployments operate in practice.

 ## Contents

 * [What You'll Learn](#what-youll-learn)